gcdvl/Deep-work/README.md

 4) Click "Load Unpacked."

-5)Select the folder from step 2.
+5) Select the folder from step 2.

 6) In the extension details tab select 'pin to toolbar'.